naccdata/flywheel-tutorial/docs/user-interface-tutorial.md

    The "picture frame" icon throughout Flywheel launches a data viewer.
    In this case, we have JSON data files, and the viewer is a simple interface that we built to make the data easier to read.

-   If you want to see the source data, click the vertical elipses to the right and choose "Launch in Code Editor".
+   If you want to see the source data, click the vertical ellipses to the right and choose "Launch in Code Editor".
    *We have permissions set so that you cannot change data files directly.*

 ### Project data